BrockDSL/PowerBI-Tutorial/README.md

 ### Creating Basic Visualizations in PowerBI
 1. Deciding what kind of visualization you want to create really depends on what kinds of discoveries you want to make about your data.
-You'll find that this becomes easier when you're working with your own data rather than an excercise file.
+You'll find that this becomes easier when you're working with your own data rather than an exercise file.
 For now, we'll stick to our exercise file - let's say we want to visualize the winning/losing rates of the four football teams who have won the most Super Bowls.
 2. In the fields tab, we can see our two datasets: **Super Bowl Game Details** and **Super Bowl Appearances by Team**.
 For this visualization, we'll use the second of these two datasets.
 > ![photo5](https://user-images.githubusercontent.com/46492847/53821894-a6c49700-3f3c-11e9-9925-c0900975aa40.png)
 3. Tables are the easiest visualization to create in PowerBI, and it's a nice way to be able to see your data while you're creating more complex visualizations.
 To create a table, **click on the table icon in the visualizations section**